Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Preliminaries

-The concept of $\eps$-net was introduced in \cite{HW86} and applied to bounded VC-dimension hypergraphs in \cite{CW89}.
+The concept of $\eps$-nets was introduced in \cite{HW86} and applied to bounded VC-dimension hypergraphs in \cite{CW89}.
 In this section, we recall the definitions and basic facts from these works, that we will need later.

 \begin{definition} Let $(X, \Rr)$ be a hypergraph.
-For any $\eps >0$, a set $S \subset X$ is an $\eps$-net if for every edge $R \in \Rr$, $|R| \geq \eps \cdot |X| \implies R \cap S \neq \varnothing$. \end{definition}
+For any $\eps >0$, a set $S \subset X$ is an \emph{$\eps$-net} if for every edge $R \in \Rr$, $|R| \geq \eps \cdot |X| \implies R \cap S \neq \varnothing$. \end{definition}

-It turns out to be that this concept synergizes well with VC-dimension, as bounded VC-dimension implies any relatively small subset chosen at random to be an $\eps$-net with high probability:
+It turns out that this concept synergizes well with VC-dimension, as bounded VC-dimension implies any sufficiently large random subset to be an $\eps$-net with high probability:

 \begin{lemma} \cite{CW89} There exists a constant $\alpha$ such that for any hypergraph $(X, \mathcal{R})$ of VC-dimension at most $d$ and for any $\delta, \varepsilon > 0$, a random set $S \subseteq X$ with $|S| \geq \alpha \cdot \frac{d}{\varepsilon} \log \frac{1}{\delta \varepsilon}$ is an $\varepsilon$-net with probability at least $1 - \delta$. \end{lemma}